surifirstpin/biplus_documentation/docs/User_Reports.md

   - Line
   - Dash

-- **Reverse scale** on selecting the checkbox the values shown in the chart will be reversed, i.e. if the 10 highest values are shown and the box is checked, then chart will  show the 10 lowest values.
+- **Reverse scale** on selecting this checkbox the values shown in the chart will be reversed, i.e. if the 10 highest values are shown and if reversed scale checked, then chart will  show the 10 lowest values.

 - **Show ticklabels** on selecting the checkbox  it enables measure values on y-axis.